-Student signature confirms that this handbook has been reviewed.

-Parent signature confirms that this handbook has been reviewed.

-Parent/Guardian Decision

-\\\\\ I authorize the School to disclose directory information about my child(ren).

-\\\\\ I deny the school permission to disclose directory information about my child.

-Name of child(ren):

-Date

-Signature of parent or guardian

-Parent or Guardian email address
+Student signature confirms that this handbook h nas been reviewed.
+Parent signature confirms that this handbook ha as been reviewed.
+Parent/Guardian Decision I give permission to Diller Odell Public website, social media accounts, and other public e Schools to use my child's first name and photo on the district cations.
+I do not give permission to Diller Odel website, social media accounts, and other public l Public Schools to use my child's first name and photo on the district cations.
+I authorize the School to disclose direct tory information about my child(ren).
+I deny the School permission to disclos se directory information about my child(ren).
+Name of child(ren): Date Signature of parent or guardian Parent or Guardian email address